Near-Optimal Regret for Efficient Stochastic Combinatorial Semi-Bandits: Preliminaries

 \section{Preliminaries}

 We begin by introducing the general framework of the stochastic CMAB and establishing notations used throughout the paper.
 The CMAB problem is modeled as a sequential decision-making game between a learning agent and an environment.
-The environment consists of $m$ independent base arms $\arm_1, \ldots, \arm_m$, each associated with a random reward $X_i \sim D_i$ supported on $[0,1]$ and having mean $\mu_i$.
+The environment consists of $m$ base arms $\arm_1, \ldots, \arm_m$, each associated with a random reward $X_i \sim D_i$ supported on $[0,1]$ and having mean $\mu_i$.
 The distributions $\{D_i\}_{i=1}^m$ are fixed by the environment before the game begins and are drawn from a known class $\mathcal{D}$.
 The learner knows $\mathcal{D}$ but not the specific instantiation of each $D_i$.
+In each round, the rewards of these arms may be correlated with each other.

 The action space $\+A$ consists of all subsets of $[m]$ such that $\forall A\in \+A$, $\abs{A} \leq k$.
 The $T$-round decision game starts as follows: in each round $t\in[T]$, the player selects an action $A_t$ from $\+A$ based on the feedback history, and the environment draws from every distribution $D_i$ a sample $X^{(t)}_i$.
 Let $\vmu$ represents the vector of the mean rewards of all arms.
-After the action $A_t$ is played, under semi-bandit feedback, the outcomes of $X^{(t)}_i$ for all $i\in A_t$ are observed as the feedback to the player.
+After the action $A_t$ is played, under semi-bandit feedback, the values of $X^{(t)}_i$ for all $i\in A_t$ are observed as the feedback to the player.
 Under cascading feedback, the arms in $A_t$ are probabilistically triggered and only the arms in the triggered set $\tau_t$ could be observed.
 In both cases the player receives $r(A_t, \vmu)$ as the reward in round $t$.

 The player's objective is to minimize the expected difference between the cumulative reward of the best action $A^*$ and the player's own cumulative reward.
 That is, the player aims to design an algorithm to minimize the expected regret